Open City (novel)

 Open City is a 2011 novel by Nigerian-American writer Teju Cole.
 The novel is primarily set in New York City, and concerns a Nigerian immigrant, Julius, who has recently broken up with his girlfriend.
 The novel received praise for its prose and depiction of New York.

 It was included on several end of year lists of the best books published in 2011.

 Plot

-Julius, a man completing the last year of a psychiatry fellowship, wanders the streets of New York City and meets a variety of people over the course of a year.
+Julius, a man completing the last year of a psychiatry fellowship, wanders the streets of New York City, travels to Brussels, and meets a variety of people over the course of a year.

 Structure

 The novel has no substantial plot, and instead relies on Julius' insights and "peregrinations" through New York City and the broader world to drive the book.

 The book's structure and composition has been compared to the work of W.G.
 Sebald, and although Open City has "nominally separate" chapters, its lack of punctuation gives it the "atmosphere of a text written in a single, unbroken paragraph".
 The style has been compared to the structure of a diary.